Slovak PM Fico in ‘serious condition’ as shooting suspect appears in court

 Slovakia PM Robert Fico in ‘very serious’ condition after being shot

-But it was unlikely that the prime minister will be transferred from the hospital in Banska Bystrica to Bratislava in the coming days as he remains in “serious condition”, said Deputy Prime Minister Robert Kalinak, who is also the defence minister.
+But it was unlikely that the prime minister will be transferred from the hospital in Banska Bystrica to the capital, Bratislava, in the coming days as he remains in “serious condition”, said Deputy Prime Minister Robert Kalinak, who is also the defence minister.

 Fico, 59, was shot five times on Wednesday as he was leaving a government meeting and greeting people in the central town of Handlova.

-Meanwhile, a court in Pezinok, northeast of Bratislava, was on Saturday considering a prosecutor’s request that the suspect – reportedly a 71-year-old former security guard at a shopping mall and the author of three collections of poetry – be placed in detention after he had been charged with a premeditated attempted murder.
+Meanwhile, a court in Pezinok, northeast of Bratislava, on Saturday ruled that the suspect will be held in pre-trial detention, a spokesperson said.

+The prosecutor had request that the suspect – reportedly a 71-year-old former security guard at a shopping mall and the author of three collections of poetry – be placed in custody after he had been charged with a premeditated attempted murder.

 “If the shot went just a few centimetres higher, it would have hit the prime minister’s liver,” Minister of Interior Matus Sutaj Estok told broadcaster TA3.